 The estimated fair value of loans and advances represents the discounted amount of estimated future cash flows expected to be received.
 Expected cash flows are discounted at current market rates to determine fair value.
-The balances are net of specific and other provisions for impairment and their net carrying amounts approximate their fair values.
+The balances are net of specific and other provisions for impairment.

-Notes to the Financial Statements Year ended 31 October 2015 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2016 (Expressed in Jamaican dollars unless otherwise indicated)